Hello dearest family and friends!

 George Washington Carver shined his light with the peanut.

-There are currently 266 things he developed from the peanut that we still use today.
+still use today.
 He also shined his light with the sweet potato.
-There are 88 things we use from the sweet potato today.
+There

-One a cold January night they came to their farm, burned the barn, shot several people, and dragged off a woman named Mary Washington who refused to let go of her infant son.
+One a cold January night they came to their farm, burned the barn,

 Who became George Washington Carver.